flyteorg/flyte

 What is flyte used for?

 Kubernetes-native workflow orchestration platform for ML/data pipelines flyteorg/flyte is a 10-component ml training written in Go.
-Highly interconnected — components depend on each other heavily.
+Data flows through 6 distinct pipeline stages.
 The codebase contains 2495 files.

 How is flyte architected?

 flyte is organized into 5 architecture layers: Control Plane Services, CLI & Client Tools, Plugin System, Shared Libraries, and 1 more.
-Highly interconnected — components depend on each other heavily.
+Data flows through 6 distinct pipeline stages.
 This layered structure enables tight integration between components.

 How does data flow through flyte?